 Medical Laboratory Technology

-As members of the health care delivery team, medical laboratory technologists are responsible for assuring reliable and accurate laboratory test results that contribute to the diagnosis, treatment, prognosis, and prevention of physiological and pathological conditions.
+As members of the health care delivery team, clinical laboratory personnel are responsible for assuring reliable and accurate laboratory test results that contribute to the diagnosis, treatment, prognosis, and prevention of physiological and pathological conditions.
 This program is designed to meet the standards and requirements for careers in clinical laboratory science.

 At career entry, the medical laboratory technician/clinical laboratory technician will be able to perform routine clinical laboratory tests (such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, and urinalysis) as the primary analyst making specimen-oriented decisions on pre-determined criteria.
-Clinical affiliates for the MLT program include: Anderson's Health Systems; Rush Health Systems (specifically Laird Hospital, Primary Care Associates, Rush Core lab, & Outreach lab); Lackey Memorial Hospital; and Neshoba General Hospital.
 Upon successful completion of the technical program, the student will be eligible to take a national certification examination.

 MS In Demand Career